Freedom 251 Scam: The Rise and Fall of Infamous Smartphone Scam

 Introduction – Freedom 251 Scam

-In early 2016, India witnessed the launch of the Freedom 251 smartphone, which was marketed as the world’s cheapest smartphone at an astonishing price of INR 251 (approximately USD 4).
-This venture, spearheaded by the Noida-based company Ringing Bells, captured the imagination of millions, promising to make technology accessible to the masses.
-However, as the saying goes, “If it sounds too good to be true, it probably is.”
-The Freedom 251 scam unraveled a tale of deception that left many consumers disillusioned and financially hurt.
-This account explores the various facets of this infamous scam, from its inception to its aftermath.
+In 2016, India saw the launch of the Freedom 251 phone, the world’s cheapest smartphone priced at an unbelievable INR 251 (USD 4) by Noida-based company Ringing Bells.
+It grabbed the attention of millions, promising technology to every Indian.
+But as they say “if it sounds too good to be true, it probably is”.
+Freedom 251 scam unfolded a story of deception that left many hurt and looted.
+This story takes you through the journey of this infamous scam from start to end.

 Freedom 251 Scam

-The Freedom 251 smartphone was hailed as a revolutionary breakthrough, poised to close the digital gap and empower millions with internet access.
-Featuring a 4-inch display, a 1.3 GHz quad-core processor, 1 GB of RAM, 8 GB of internal storage, and a 3.2-megapixel camera, its hardware seemed remarkable for such a low price point.
-Excitement spread across India, particularly among low-income households, who saw it as a rare chance to own a smartphone that promised both affordability and advanced features.
+The Freedom 251 was touted as a game changer, to bridge the digital divide and bring the internet to millions.
+It had a 4-inch screen, 1.3 GHz quad-core processor, 1 GB RAM, 8 GB internal storage, and a 3.2 mp camera.
+The specs seemed unbelievable for the price.
+Excitement spread across India, especially among the lower-income households who saw it as a rare chance to buy a smartphone that was affordable and had advanced features.

-The announcement of the Freedom 251 shook the tech world, leaving both enthusiasts and skeptics buzzing over how this seemingly impossible product could exist.
-The hype surrounding the phone was immense, and Ringing Bells, the company behind it, claimed they had received over 70 million pre-registrations within days of the launch.
-Unsurprisingly, their website crashed several times, unable to handle the overwhelming surge of traffic.
+The announcement of Freedom Phone 251 sent shockwaves in the tech world, both the enthusiasts and skeptics were buzzing about how this impossible product could exist.
+The hype around the phone was immense and Ringing Bells the company behind it claimed they got over 70 million pre-registrations in just a few days of the launch.
+Not surprisingly their website crashed several times as they couldn’t handle the traffic.

 Read Also: All-Time Largest IPOs in India at a Glance